alekalekalek/internet-programming-adefinater/readme.md

 Add filters for:
 - Doctor (dropdown populated from data)
 - Companion (dropdown populated from data)
+- Director (dropdown populated from data)
+- Writer (dropdown populated from data)

 #### Option B: Cast Details (5 points)
 When showing cast count, make it interactive: